v12mike/imageredirect/README.md

 # Image Redirect Extension

-This is the repository for the Image Redirect Extension.for phpBB
+This is the Image Redirect Extension.for phpBB.
+It rewrites the links for externally hosted images to point to a local image cache and/or a secure proxy (camo) server.

 ## Quick Install
 You can install this on phpBB 3.2.x by following the steps below: